More

 Top-Rated Ufotable Anime

-Ufotable’s catalogue is filled with critically acclaimed titles, but a few stand above the rest for their storytelling depth, stunning visuals, and lasting fan impact.
-In this section, we highlight the top-rated Ufotable anime, ranking the top five based on combined fan scores, critical reviews, and cultural influence.
+Ufotable’s catalogue is filled with many critically acclaimed titles, but a few stand above the rest for their storytelling depth, stunning visuals, and lasting fan impact.
+In this section, I will highlight the top-rated Ufotable anime, ranking the top five based on combined fan scores, critical reviews, and their cultural influence.

 5. Fate/Zero